Yacht Rock (web series): Creation and inspiration

 The series was written, directed, and produced by J. D. Ryznar, co-produced by David Lyons and Hunter D. Stair, and edited by Lane Farnham.
 The production has a "bad-on-purpose aesthetic" devised by Farnham.

 Ryznar and Stair devised the series after noticing the converging recording careers of such bands as Steely Dan, Toto, and The Doobie Brothers, and the singer-songwriters Kenny Loggins and Michael McDonald.
-For example, McDonald co-wrote and sang on Loggins' "This Is It" and Loggins co-wrote the Doobie Brothers' "What a Fool Believes" with McDonald.
+For example, McDonald co-wrote and sang on Loggins' "This Is It" and Loggins co-wrote "What a Fool Believes" with McDonald, of which Loggins first performed before being popularized by The Doobie Brothers.
 McDonald also performed backing vocals for several other "yacht rock" artists, including Steely Dan and Christopher Cross.

 Ryznar admits to having a fascination with the music of the period.
 As he explained, "Getting into Steely Dan really started this for me, as did the ability to buy dollar records at Amoeba and put them on tapes for my car.
 Kenny Loggins has made his way into all the pilots I've been involved with except [one]."
 As he told Reuters contributor Andy Sullivan, "I'm making fun of the songwriting process, but the music is generally treated pretty lovingly."